Accelerating the assembly of defect-free atomic arrays with maximum parallelisms: Hardware structure design and characterization

 The on-chip PS plays the role of strategy maker.
 It implements the Tetris algorithm and determines a rearrangement strategy once the occupation information of one row of atoms has been read out.
 After the strategy is made, the PS instructs the DWG module how to move the tweezers.

 The DWG then calculates the multi-tone waveform needed by AODs to generate the desired moving tweezers.
 The output digital waveform $S(t_n)$ for $K$ simultaneous mobile tweezers can be written as

-where $t_n=n\Delta t$ with $\Delta t$ as the clock period of DAC, $A_i$, $f_i$, and $\varphi_i$ are the amplitude, frequency, and the initial phase of the signal driving the $i$-th mobile tweezer, respectively.
-Each tweezer is assigned with a DDS, which intrinsically guarantees that the frequencies are swept rapidly and phase-continuously.
+where $t_n=n\Delta t$ with $\Delta t$ as the clock period of DAC, $A_i$, $f_i$, and $\varphi_{0,i}$ are the amplitude, frequency, and the initial phase of the signal driving the $i$-th mobile tweezer, respectively.
+Each mobile tweezer is assigned with a DDS, and each DDS consists of 8 interleaved DDS cores to fully exploit the speed of the DACs~\cite{young2020half}.
+This structure intrinsically guarantees that the frequencies are swept rapidly and phase-continuously.
 Therefore, the tweezers can be moved quickly and smoothly so that the atom loss during rearrangement can be minimized.
 All the DDSs work in parallel and their output single-tone waveforms are rescaled and summed up in an addition-tree.

 The amplitude $A_i(t_n)$ is time-dependent for ramping up and down the tweezer intensities smoothly (Fig.~\ref{fig:principal_of_operation}(d)).
 We also carefully design $A_i(t_n)$ to compensate the non-uniformity of the frequency responses of AODs.